howardbaek/clinical_trials/README.md

 ## Required (Free) CTTI registration

-In order to access the cloud based database, you must register at the CTTI website and use the provided credentials when logging into the cloud server to access database.
+In order to access the cloud based database, you must [register](https://aact.ctti-clinicaltrials.org/users/sign_up) and use the provided credentials when logging into the cloud server to access database.